 Egypt’s natural assets are equally as potent.
 The Nile Delta, with its intricate network of rivers that fan out just north of Cairo to reach its rocky Mediterranean coastline around Alexandria, is lush and green.
 In stark contrast is the sparsely populated desert with wind-polished rock formations and oases.
 Splitting the desert in two from the Nile Delta to Egypt’s southernmost border is the spine-like Nile River, which has provided water for the country’s population and its agriculture for millennia.
 The iron-clad mountains of the Sinai and the gleaming underwater landscapes of the Red Sea, complete the country’s diverse landscape.

 Egypt is a land of contrasts, ancient and modern, green and barren.
-Beneath the surface throbs a pulsing Arab state that celebrates its heritage while embracing contemporary life.
+Beneath the surface throbs a pulsing Arab state that celebrates its heritage while embracing contemporary life, but recent turmoils, namely the Arab Spring, and another military coup have galvanised a spirit of revolution throughout the nation.
+Whether the country will ultimately flourish or fade under this ongoing struggle for power remains to be seen.
 The country is best understood not so much for its great monuments, splendid though they are, but through its people.
 Observing the call to prayer at sunset or bartering for a bargain in Cairo’s ancient Khan al-Khalili bazaar, taking tea and talking with one of its garrulous residents in a random coffeehouse or simply stopping awhile in a rural village, silent but for the chatter of hooves on tarmac, will give a glimpse of a country full of character, colour and fortitude.